 Our faculty and staff get to know and interact with students every day, and develop personal relationships that further enhance their well-being.

-Parents and students are encouraged to contact their insurance/health care plans prior to arrival on campus to be sure students understand what type of coverage they have while at Plattsburgh State.
-For those students who are not covered by a parental plan or who desire supplemental insurance, a health insurance plan is available through the College.
-A booklet describing this plan is available at the Center or can be found here: College Health Insurance.
+Parents and students are encouraged to contact their insurance/health care plans prior to arrival on campus to be sure students understand what type of coverage they have while at SUNY Plattsburgh.
+For those students who are not covered by a parental plan or who desire supplemental insurance, a health insurance plan is available through the college.
+A booklet describing this plan is available at the center or can be found here: College Health Insurance.